 Oral Hygiene for Children (aged 3 to 9)

-Lots happens in these early years and your oral hygiene plan needs to keep pace.
+Lots happen in these early years and your oral hygiene plan needs to keep pace.
 Your child's baby teeth should all have emerged by the age of three and they will begin falling out around the age of 6 when their adult teeth begin growing in.
 Most of your child's permanent teeth will arrive by the age of 13.

 Here are some age-appropriate oral care lessons for children aged three and up: